The world is drowning in oil.

 That’s happened before.
-Russia cut off natural gas supplies to Ukraine in 2006 and to Belarus in 2009.
+Russia cut off natural gas supplies to the Ukraine in 2006 and to Belarus in 2009.
 When Moldovans considered signing a free-trade agreement with the European Union, Russia threatened to cut off their supply as well.

 Russia produces more than 12 percent of the world’s oil supply.
 So it has significant leverage to use its resource riches as a weapon.

 Over-consuming resources also negatively impacts global ecosystems.
 When burned, fossil fuels release carbon dioxide into the air.
 And CO2 emissions don’t stop at the borders of the nation that produced them.
 They contribute to climate change all over the globe.